anthony-bartman/MC-Adventure/README.md

 # Skyvival
-Datapack code for a massive Minecraft map.
+Datapack code for a massive Minecraft map that I work on typically in the summer as one of my hobbies.